w3c/wai-curricula/content/designer/interaction-design.md

 {% include excol.html type="middle" %}

-Demonstrate standard keyboard interactions, for example the use of the tab, enter, escape, and arrow keys.
+Demonstrate standard keyboard interactions, for example the use of the tab, enter, escape, and arrow keys, versus specific non-standard shortcuts.
 Explain that providing custom keyboard interactions can favor efficiency but can also disrupt the users' expectations.
-Thus, designers need to document these interactions and make them consistent throughout the interface.
+Thus, designers need to document these custom interactions and make them consistent throughout the interface.
 Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing such interactions is a responsibility shared with the developer.

 #### Learning Outcomes for Topic